 Chemotherapy and radiation therapy are the common post-surgical treatments for cancerous tumors.
-They are designed to kill any cancer cells not removed during surgery while allowing normal cells to survive.
+They are designed to kill any cancer cells that were not removed during surgery, while allowing normal cells to survive.

 Unfortunately, some tumors resist therapy, sometimes better than the body’s normal cells.
 The result is that the tumor cells do not die and the tumor continues growing.